 The Strongest Address Invested a Million After 1 Minute of Issuance

 Among them, the strongest main player is the address 6QSc2CxSdkUQSXttkceR9yMuxMf36L75fS8624wJ9tXv, which spent $1.09 million to buy 5.97 million tokens at 10:01 AM on January 18, with a purchase price of about $0.1835, which is almost the same as the opening price.
 Subsequently, this address distributed the tokens to multiple addresses for selling.
-Calculated at the highest price of $82, the maximum value of this address's tokens could reach $477 million.
+Based on the highest price of $82, the maximum value of this address's tokens could reach $477 million.
 According to incomplete statistics, the associated addresses of this address have sold over $20 million worth of tokens.
-Discussions on social media suggest that this address previously targeted tokens like GRIFT, CHILLGUY, and MOODENG, and many netizens believe it to be an address of an insider from Jupiter.
-From the trading behavior, even if this user learned about Trump's token issuance at the first moment, being able to make a decision and bet $1.09 million within one minute is hard to believe as mere coincidence or a matter of skill.
+Discussions on social media suggest that this address previously targeted tokens like GRIFT, CHILLGUY, and MOODENG, and many netizens believe it is an address of an insider from Jupiter.
+From the trading behavior, it is hard to believe that this user, even after learning about Trump's token issuance, could make a decision and place a $1.09 million bet within a minute is merely coincidence or a matter of operational capability.

 Additionally, the TRUMP token was created around 10 AM on the 17th and only started trading a day later.
 It is unclear whether some individuals with prior knowledge had prepared for purchases in advance.